R. Kelly accuser says he kept gun nearby while berating her

 Kelly, 54, has repeatedly denied accusations that he preyed on victims during a 30-year career.
 His lawyers have portrayed his accusers as groupies who are lying about their relationships with him.

-Jurors so far have heard from a steady stream of accusers claiming Kelly began sexually degrading them when they were still in their teens.
+The trial has so far featured a steady stream of accusers claiming Kelly began sexually degrading them when they were still in their teens.
 They said he used his stardom to lure them into an insular world where he watched their every move and doled out perverse punishments, spanking them and isolating them in hotel rooms if they broke a vow to never speak about him to anyone else.

 Kelly’s personal physician has also testified, saying he treated him for herpes for several years.